bgmirko/nodejs-nestjs-rest-api/README.md

 # Run the project

-1. Build images and run containers docker compose up -d or docker-compose up -d
+1. Build images and run containers:

+"docker compose up -d"
+or
+"docker-compose up -d"

-2. To enter into server bash: "docker exec -it nodejs-nestjs-example-api-app-1 sh" (check container name with "docker ps")
+2. To enter into docker container with Shell:

+"docker exec -it nodejs-nestjs-example-api-app-1 sh"

+(check container name with "docker ps")

+3. Change directory inside container:

-3. Change directory: "cd src/database"
+"cd src/database"

+4. Populate database with dummy data from seeders:

+"npx sequelize-cli db:seed:all"

-Database tables will be created programmatically (in step 1) it is not necessary to have migrations
+Database tables were created programmatically (step 1), it is not necessary to have migrations

-4. To fill database tables with data, in shell run seeders: "npx sequelize-cli db:seed:all"

-# Swagger api documentation
+# Swagger API documentation

 http://localhost:3000/api/

-Some routes are protected.
-You may use login route to login user with username and password (from src/database/seeders/*-create-dummy-users.ts or username: petar80, password: test123) and use token from response in other protected routes like Header Bearer Token
+Few routes are protected with Bearer Token.
+Use login route to gain that token.

+To login:
+- Use user with username: petar80 and password: test123
+- Use any user from src/database/seeders/*-create-dummy-users.ts file
+- Create new user.